MicrosoftDocs/visualstudio-docs/docs/devinit/sample-PrivatePreview.md

 ---
 # Private preview

-This example illustrates how to customize a [Github Codespace for Visual Studio](https://docs.microsoft.com/visualstudio/codespaces/quickstarts/vs) to have the same features as the initial private preview.
+This example illustrates how to customize a [GitHub Codespace for Visual Studio](https://docs.microsoft.com/visualstudio/codespaces/quickstarts/vs) to have the same features as the initial private preview.

 ## .devinit.json